Description

 - The newest version of R Studio is highly recommended.

-- Latex, which will enable you to create PDFs directly from the R Markdown in RStudio.
+- LaTeX, which will enable you to create PDFs directly from the R Markdown in RStudio.

 Evaluation